MalcolmWardlaw/csestudy/README.md

 - `npc(integer)`  Number of Principal Components.
 Defaults to 100
 - `tsols` Estimate the results using the TS-OLS portfolio approach to estimating the standard errors.
 The default is to use the GLS approach.
 - `PRESAMPLEmarker(name)`  Create a variable `name` which marks the valid pre-event period observations which were used in the estimation.
-- `nobalcheck`  Supresses a check to guarantee that the pre-event period is a balanced panel.
+- `nobalcheck` Suppresses a check to guarantee that the pre-event period is a balanced panel.
 This check is somewhat computationally expensive, and users may wish to supress it if they are running multiple simulations.

 ### Data Input
 Data from both the event window and the pre-event window should be loaded into Stata when performing the estimation.
 The independent variables only need to be present and non-missing for the event-date observation and are completely ignored in the pre-event window.
 Importantly, this means that any conditional statement given by `[if]` or `[in]` applies *only* to the event date observations and not to any other observations.

 ### Balancing the pre-period data
-The estimation requires a strongly blanced panel in the pre-period in order to work, so any ids which do not have a full set of available returns in the pre-period will be dropped.
+The estimation requires a strongly balanced panel in the pre-period in order to work, so any ids which do not have a full set of available returns in the pre-period will be dropped.
 This is done for the user by keeping only the ids which have the maximum number of observations in the pre-period.
 This is usually not a major issue in daily stock market data, but if your sample is massively cut down by this operation, you may have an unusual set of pre-period observations.
 The user should check that the data is at least *mostly* balanced before proceeding.

 ### Event Date Input